tave8/rate-limiter-algo/README.md

 Thread.sleep(1000);

 // When adding this event (if it's not rejected) the History Queue instance
-// cannot tell the difference between actual physical time passed (3 seconds)
+// cannot tell the difference between actual physical time passed (1000ms)
 // and logical time we have artificially added.
 So adding a new event
 // at this point in time will be like having waited for "950ms + 1050ms + 1000ms",
-// of which the first two are artificial and the third is physical.
+// of which the first two are artificial and the third is physical time.
 // Again, this is local to the History Queue instance. rateLimiter.add();
 ```